-There are lots of reasons to convert a bathtub/shower combo into a walk-in shower.
-In contrast, there’s really only one reason not to.
+There are lots of reasons to convert a tub into a walk-in shower.
+There’s really only one reason not to.
+This post explains why converting a bathtub to a shower can be a great way to make your home grow with you.

-Every home really wants to have one tub, since it’s really inconvenient to bathe an infant or small kiddo in a shower.
-Anyone with kids (or anyone thinking about having kids) isn’t going to be very enthused about buying or renting a home that doesn’t have a bathtub.
+Every home really wants to have one tub, because most realtors think it’s inconvenient to bathe kids in a shower.
+Anyone with children (or anyone thinking about having kids) isn’t going to be very enthused about buying or renting a home that doesn’t have a bathtub becuase of this.
 But why have more than one?
 Any home with multiple bathrooms is going to have one dedicated kid’s bath and then the rest will be for the adults.
 So, multiple bathtubs in a home are pretty superfluous unless you’re wanting an Architectural Digest adults-only spare spa bath room.

 True fact: Installing a new bathtub is expensive.
 Want to “save” money on a bathroom remodel by replacing an old grungy, chipped, or rusty tub and shower surround with a new one instead of converting to a walk-in shower?
 Keep in mind that even a medium-quality new acrylic tub will cost $400 or so before the additional $500 or more cost of a proper installation (including carpentry and plumbing the new drain fixtures).